mvolkmann/blog/src/nushell.md

 all the data is surrounded in square brackets.
 The values in each row are also surrounded by square brackets.
 The row of column headings comes first and is followed by a semicolon.
-The remaining rows are separated by commas.
+The remaining rows are separated by a space.
 For example, `echo [[Name, Score]; [Mark, 19] [Tami, 21]]` outputs the following table: